aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 You can use update scripts (`update-dcv`, `update-awscli`) in */home/{user name}* folder via SSM Session Manager session to update NICE DCV and AWS CLI.

 As the provisioning process install graphical desktop and other libraries, you may want to [reboot the EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-reboot.html) before logging in.
-Some templates support ARM64 architecture; specify a [Graviton](https://aws.amazon.com/ec2/graviton/) instance type (e.g. t4g.medium) if you choose ARM64 option.
+Some templates support both x86_64 and arm64 processor architectures, specify the appropriate instance type.

 If you provision a supported [GPU graphics instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html#gpu-instances), you may use helper scripts */home/{user name}/download-<DRIVER_TYPE>-driver* to download NVIDIA GRID, NVIDIA gaming or AMD GPU drivers.
 Note that the drivers are for AWS customers only and you are bound by conditions and terms as per [Install NVIDIA drivers on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html) and [Install AMD drivers on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-amd-driver.html).
 Refer to [Prerequisites for Linux NICE DCV servers](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-linux-prereq.html) for driver installation and configuration instructions.